bernborgess/roundingsat/README.md

 ## Compilation

 The solver currently consists of a single file which can be compiled on Linux.
-It uses some c++11 constructs.
+It uses some c++11 constructs, as well as the non-standard `__int128` integer type.
+With modern compilers, the following commands should do the trick:

     g++ -o roundingsat roundingsat.cc -O3 -DNDEBUG

 or

     clang++ -o roundingsat roundingsat.cc -O3 -DNDEBUG

+Older compilers may require the `-std=c++11` option.

 ## Usage